-If HSBC Bank has reasonable grounds to believe that such benefit payment is connected with a breach of any relevant laws, regulations or the Scheme Rules, HSBC Bank reserves the right to withhold any payment.
+If the Administrator and/or the Administrator Delegate has reasonable grounds to believe that any payment from the Deferred Member Arrangement is connected with or constitutes a breach of any relevant laws, regulations or the Scheme Rules governing the Deferred Member Arrangement, the Administrator and/or the Administrator Delegate reserve the right to withhold such payment until such payment can be properly made.

-Upon request, HSBC Bank can make the benefit payments outside the Hong Kong SAR or in a currency other than the scheme currency.
+Upon request, benefit payments can be made outside the Hong Kong SAR or in a currency other than the currency denomination of the relevant section of the Deferred Member Arrangement.
 The rate of currency exchange will be based on the prevailing market rate on the transaction day.
-HSBC Bank will deduct any transaction cost from the benefit payment.
+The Administrator and/or the Administrator Delegate will deduct any transaction cost incurred from the requested withdrawal amount.